 Teaching your players to get tough

 The most important virtue for any basketball player is talent.
-But what’s talent without the competitive spirit that consistently motivates your team and drives it to victory?
+But what’s talent without the competitive spirit, or toughness, that consistently motivates your team and drives it to victory?

 Teaching your team to play tough and battle during every minute of every game is easier said than done, but it’s a habit that can be taught with the right approach.
 Point Guard College’s Dena Evans said taking time to educate your team on the benefits of playing hard can pay dividends throughout the season, especially during those intense match-ups when possessions and rebounds make all the difference.